MicrosoftDocs/winrt-api/windows.applicationmodel.activation/barcodescannerpreviewactivatedeventargs_user.md

 # Windows.ApplicationModel.Activation.BarcodeScannerPreviewActivatedEventArgs.User

 ## -description
-Specifies the user for the barcode scanner preview.
+Gets the user for the barcode scanner preview.

 ## -property-value
 The user.